future-wd/video-hugo-bootstrap-cards-part-1/readme.md

-# Tutorial - Getting Started with hugo and bootstrap
+# Tutorial - Bootstrap Cards with Hugo Part 1

 Watch the video at <https://youtu.be/gjd8fKSSuB0>